shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ```

 But that's either a discipline you can adopt or a convenience method you can
 write.
-And I believe a small price to pay for the flexibility these modifiers
+A small price to pay for the flexibility these modifiers
 provide.

 ### Other Stat Classes